Seanzy/TradeAlerter/README.md

 12/1/20 - My histogram builder is automating now.
 Saves me lots of time because I don't have to do manual calculations in Excel anymore.

 Next: read predictions file.
 Done.
 Next: Alert on 1 price.
+Done.
   1: find "ABC".
 Done.
   2: parse predictions lines into a predictions object.
 Done.
 Next: reorder the code with functions at the top and vars below, function calls next.
 Done.

-12/7/20 - redoing SP 500 companies
+12/7/20 - redoing SP 500 companies.
+Done.
+Found new potentials.
-12/8/20 - getting trade alerter working
+12/8/20 - getting trade alerter working.
+Done.
-12/9/20 - Connecting to web socket / API to alert on prices
+12/9/20 - Connecting to web socket / API to alert on prices.
+Done.

-Next: get histbuilder to ouput the data for main.js 12/11/20 - beginning to get alerts.
+Next: get histbuilder to ouput the data for main.js in correct format, work in progress.
+12/11/20 - beginning to get alerts.
-12/12/20 - Trying to work with async data in python 12/13/20 - Comparing predictions to intraday data
+12/12/20 - Trying to work with async data in python.
+Done.
+12/13/20 - Comparing predictions to intraday data.
+Done.

 Next: Print a list of alerted companies
 Next: Perform loop every 20 seconds.
+Done.
 Next: If there is a new alert that there wasn't before, add an alert for that.
 Will this require a db or data persistence?
+Work in progress.

 12/14/20 - Testing
-12/15/20 - It made a lot spot on predictions!
+12/15/20 - It made a lot of spot on predictions!
+Next: Add automatic date calculator.
+Done.
+Next: Add average predictions.
+Next: Add indicator to show how close to low.
+Next: Add indicator 1.
+Done.
+Next: Add indicator 2.
+Next: Add indicator 3.
+Done.
+Next: Create an indicator class instead of this giant function.
+Need help